-Stephen Wink is a partner in Latham's New York office and is a member of the firm's Capital Markets Practice and Financial Institutions Group.
-His practice focuses on advising a wide range of market players including investment banks, hedge funds, private equity firms, proprietary trading firms and other financial institutions on matters involving the regulation of broker-dealers and investment advisors, market regulation, and compliance and enforcement matters.
+Stephen Wink is a partner in the New York office of Latham & Watkins.
+Mr. Wink is a member of the firm's Financial Regulatory Practice.
+His practice focuses on advising a wide range of market players including investment banks, FinTech firms, hedge funds, private equity firms, exchanges, alternative trading platforms, transfer agents, and other financial institutions on matters involving the regulation of broker-dealers and investment advisors, market regulation, and compliance and enforcement matters.

 Mr. Wink provides regular commentary on regulatory initiatives and rule-making proposals on behalf of clients and trade associations.
 He has frequently obtained no-action relief and interpretive guidance on behalf of clients from various regulatory bodies, including the Securities and Exchange Commission and FINRA.